 What is Shoulder Impingement?

 Shoulder impingement occurs when the upper outer edge of your shoulder blade (scapula) presses down on the rotator cuff beneath it.
-Healthcare professionals also refer to this condition as impingement syndrome or shoulder impingement syndrome.
+Orthopedic doctor also refer to this condition as impingement syndrome or shoulder impingement syndrome.
 Impingement refers to the pinching or rubbing together within a joint, causing discomfort, particularly during movement.

 Your rotator cuff comprises four muscles that link your shoulder blade to your upper arm bone (humerus).
 These muscles are essential for lifting your arm overhead and for rotating it toward and away from your body.